natelandau/shell-scripting-templates/README.md

 Usage
 -----

-* Like [jmooring](https://github.com/jmooring/bash-function-library), all libraries are located in `lib/`, every function located in `lib/library/`.
+* Like [Jarodiv](https://github.com/Jarodiv/bash-function-libraries), all libraries are located in `lib/`, every function located in `lib/library/`.
+[Natelandau](https://github.com/natelandau/shell-scripting-templates) also keeps scripts in separate directory (utilities).
-- Script names use camel case with a starting underscores: `_nameOfScript.sh`.
+- Like [JMooring](https://github.com/jmooring/bash-function-library), script names use camel case with a starting underscores: `_name_of_script.sh`.
 Each included function includes detailed usage information.
 Read the inline comments within the code for detailed usage instructions.
 Within the `lib` folder are many BASH functions meant to ease development of more complicated scripts.

-* Like [jmooring](https://github.com/jmooring/bash-function-library), each function is namespaced with the `bfl::` prefix, but not multilevel as [Jarodiv](https://github.com/Jarodiv/bash-function-libraries).
+* Like [JMooring](https://github.com/jmooring/bash-function-library), each function is namespaced with the `bfl::` prefix, but not multileveled as [Jarodiv](https://github.com/Jarodiv/bash-function-libraries).
 For example, to trim a string:

 ```bash
 bfl::trim "${var}"
 ```

 The calling script must source the entire library; some of the functions depend on one or more of the others.
 Source the entire library by sourcing autoload.sh.
 See the comments in autoload.sh for an explanation of the loading process.

 Coding conventions
 ------------------

-- Variables are always surrounded by quotes and brackets `"${1}"` (Overly verbose true, but a safe practice)
+- Variables are always surrounded by quotes `"$1"`.
+Brackets used, but not always `"${1}"` (Overly verbose true, but a safe practice)
 - Formatting: 2 spaces for first indent and 4 spaces for next indents (is provided by [shfmt](https://github.com/mvdan/sh))
 - All scripts and functions are fully [Shellcheck](https://github.com/koalaman/shellcheck) compliant
 - Where possible, we should follow [defensive BASH programming](https://kfirlavi.herokuapp.com/blog/2012/11/14/defensive-bash-programming/) principles.